Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 • Community Development

-Endeavour’s 2023 contribution
+Endeavour’s 2024 contribution

-• $1 million invested in community economic development projects across our sites.
+• $7.7 million invested in community projects.

 content_our-approach-sdg-2.jpg